Altazon97/ph11-refraction/README.md

 Helps you with particular Physics homework.

 Small web app to calculate speed of light in mediums, critical angles, use Snell's Law in regards to light refraction.
-Physics homework in Mr. C's class just got easier!
+Physics homework in Mr. C's class just got easier.

+Installation
+===
 Simply upload to your web server and go to the address, or visit: www.pyroh.tk/ph11-refraction.php